dennis95stumm/R-cluster/README.md

   `combine` function for the results can lead to high cpu consumption on the machine, where was the master script started and this can lead to slowing up the whole job.
-* Running jobs with iterators doesn't support the progressbar yet.
-So it is necessary to deactivate the progressbar by calling `setProgress(FALSE)` in the specific job.

 ## License